NiklasJonsson/gfx/notes.md

 ### Shadow map for direction light is from incorrect angle

 The shadow map for directional light looks like the light is aligned with the flat plane that is the ground.

+Solution: Make sure to not forget the view matrix...

+### Refactoring is done

+It now works like:

+1. `light::shadow_pass()`

+    1. Build a buffer of view projection matrices for shadow lights.
+    2. Write the buffer to the gpu with a blocking call, this is the buffer that each separate shadow pass will bind one instance of for the vertex shader view_proj.
+    3. Encode depth-only render passes, one for each of the shadow lights, for all entities.
+    4. Each of the shadow lights get a `ShadowMap` associated with it that holds indices into the shadow maps and into the matrices for a specific shadow pass.
+It also holds a `ShadowType` enum, so that the main rendering pass can pass that info on to the fragment shader for texture lookups.

+2. `light::write_lighting_data`

+    This function writes the `LightingData` and `ShadowData` uniforms that needs to be written before the main lit render pass.

+3. Main render pass
+  This uses the LightingData and the ShadowData to run the PBR shaders.

+## Shader recompilation and failure management

+Goals:

+1. Bad shaders shouldn't crash the app on startup.
+2. Would be nice with a CLI tool to compile all shaders in the repo
+3. Live reload of shaders with manual action
+4. Live reload of shaders with a file watcher